 Increase inbound traffic: Without social media, your website traffic is restricted to users already familiar with your brand and individuals searching for keywords you currently rank for.
 Every social media profile is a path that leads to your website, and every blog post, image, video, or comment you share is an opportunity for a new visitor.
 The more quality content you post on your social media channels.
 The more inbound traffic you will generate, also increasing your leads and conversion rate.

-Better SEO rankings: SEO is the best way to capture relevant traffic through search engines, but the requirements changes very often.
+Better SEO rankings: SEO is the best way to capture relevant traffic through search engines, but the requirements change very often.
 Currently updating your blog, optimizing title tags and meta descriptions, and distributing links pointing back to your site is not enough.
 Google and other search engines make social media presence a significant factor in the formula to calculate your website rank.
-That means, if you want to rank for a given set of keywords, having a strong social media presence could be almost mandatory.
+That means if you want to rank for a given set of keywords, having a strong social media presence could be almost mandatory.

-- Richer customer experiences: Social media it’s a communication channel like phone calls or email.
+Richer customer experiences: Social media it’s a communication channel like phone calls or email.
 Giving thanks for a customer compliment or addressing a comment about a customer issue and taking action to make resolve the matter, it’s is an opportunity to prove your customer service level and improve your relationship with your customers.

-- Improve customer insights: Social media also gives you an opportunity to gain valuable information about what your customers are interested in and how they behave.
+Improve customer insights: Social media also gives you an opportunity to gain valuable information about what your customers are interested in and how they behave.
 You can measure conversions based on different promotions posted on various social media channels and eventually find a perfect combination to generate revenue.

-- Potential losses are minor: The amount of time and money it takes to create your profiles and start posting is minimal, compared to other marketing channels.
+Potential losses are minor: The amount of time and money it takes to create your profiles and start posting is minimal, compared to other marketing channels.
 Just six hours a week or a few dollars is all it takes to establish your presence.